pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Help - Common Questions.md

 3. Using a Governor?
 * Does the Motor spool in Governor 'passthrough'.
 If not this could indicate a pin or timer alocation issue.
 Also please check your Reciever is connected and has the correct channel order.
 * Does the Motor spool in Governor 'Mode 1'.
 Please confirm you have either Frequency input or Bi-directional Dshot enabled and functioning.
 Using the Motor override run the motor at minimum speed and confirm there an RPM signal present
-* Governor mode 'Mose 2'.
+* Governor mode 'Mode 2'.
 If the motor is able to spool in the other modes but not Mode 2 it means the Battery Voltage is not available.
 Please update this in the Power tab.

 ## Telemetry